TAP Journalism Internship Program

 To apply, send the following documents to internships@armeniaproject.org

-• Two letters of recommendations from faculty or professional sources
+• Two letters of recommendation from faculty or professional sources

 • Two news writing samples (with links, if possible)